Mixed Use Property – 10 Amazing BenefitsFebruary 23, 2019

 3. Mixed Use Property Helps Diversify Investor Portfolios

 Investors need diversification to balance their portfolios and garner a modicum of downside protection.
 Mixed use property incorporates an assortment of tenants and uses.
 This helps mixed use property investors guard against large vacancies versus those at single-use properties.
 Additionally, because of the multiple uses, owners can roll tenants and boost rents, thereby strengthening NOI.

-Think of the synergies that a mixed use property can provide.
+Another benefit of mixed use development is the synergies that it can provide.
 For example, shoppers might grab a quick lunch and then attend a movie.
 Or hotel guests and office workers can go shopping or have a meal when convenient.
 Mixed use development provides people more of the things they like, encouraging them to stay and spend money at your property.

 Amazon certainly has changed America’s retail landscape.
 But online competition only goes so far.
 Hotels, offices, hair salons, movie theaters and many other property types require your physical presence.
 If you own a mixed use property that contains vulnerable spaces, you can switch them out for spaces that will continue to draw foot traffic.
 This is much easier to do compared to single use properties.